raphaelmourad/dsbSNP/README.md

 - dsbSNPs_ADASTRA.tsv (for dsbSNPs from Legube's team data)
 - dsbSNPs_ADASTRA.tsv (for dsbSNPs extracted from ADASTRA database).

-All SNPs including dsbSNPs, but also histone mark SNPs, ATAC-seq SNPs, DRIP-seq SNPs are available here[https://www.data.gouv.fr/datasets/dsbsnp/].
+All SNPs including dsbSNPs, but also histone mark SNPs, ATAC-seq SNPs, DRIP-seq SNPs are available here: https://www.data.gouv.fr/datasets/dsbsnp/.

 Fastq files are available from MTAB accession XX, XX and XX.
 For now, they are only accessible to reviewers.